Understanding Wrist Movement

 The wrist is one of the most important joints in your picking mechanic toolbox.
 It’s incredibly powerful and also deceptively tricky to understand.
 Let’s get that under control:

-This recent subscriber broadcast on playing three-string roll patterns contains so much of our latest and clearest understanding of hand and arm movements, arm setup, and pick grip that we’ve made it a mandatory watch for new subscribers.
+This recent subscriber broadcast on playing three-string roll patterns contains so much of our latest and clearest understanding of hand and arm movements, arm setup, and pick grip that we’ve made it a suggested watch for new subscribers.

 We start with forearm setup.
 Your arm position controls the orientation of every hand and finger movement you make, so it’s critical to understand how this works.
 You’ll learn about the two bones in the forearm, and how their names are used to describe wrist movements.
 Specifically, we show you how to use the ski slope test to achieve the two fundamental forearm orientations that all guitarists use.